ht2/gpt_content_indexing/readme.md

 `--out` is not required; defaults to `indexed_content`

 `--max_pages` is not required; defaults to 1000.
 Recommend using low numbers for initial testing

+#### CSV import

+For CSVs included in the csv_input directory, they will be iterated over and imported.

+Content can now be imported from files using the following options:

+`--csv_input` is not required; defaults to `./input`.
+Points to a folder to ingest CSVs from.
+Rows should be in the format 'heading,answers,answers,...'

+`--use_csv_dirs` is not required; defaults to False.
+If True, uses the folder structure (./product/area.csv) to prefill the product and area for imported CSVs.
+Otherwise prompts for each file found

 ### Generate embeddings from output file